 It’s likely you spend a lot of time trying to prise your teenager’s device from his hands.
 You are not alone.
 It is a fact that technology plays an increasingly vital role in your child’s life.
 It’s important that we recognise this and encourage children to use technology responsibly and as a learning tool.
+There are many apps that are particularly helpful as homework and study aids.

 Here are eight free apps to support teenage learning: